-“And there were in all the ship two hundred, three score and sixteen souls.”
+“And we were in all in the ship two hundred, threescore and sixteen souls."

 In a neighboring factory, one day last week, an emery wheel “let go,” as they say, and flying off into space, worked havoc.
 Something in the conglomerate composition of the carborundum was not able to stand the stress, and break-up resulted.
 This is a picture, to many contemporary minds, of our civilization.
 It is flying to pieces.
 On the other hand, there are many whose picture is much more moderate.
 Forces of disintegration are undoubtedly at work, they say, and for better or for worse, changes have come and are coming; but the essential fabric is sound.
 The emery wheel still revolves and has cutting quality, though its spindle may be slightly eccentric.

 No one but the extreme Tory believes that the machinery of our social and political life is in anything like perfect alignment.
 To begin with, there are no end of personal and party differences.
 The President last week very pointedly told the bankers that their group did not agree among themselves.
 There is certainly a divided counsel in the administration itself.
 No one can predict whether it will swing right or left.
 Take any church group, and it is hard to find a dozen people who absolutely agree about any one thing.

 Four ministers sat at lunch last Friday.
 After rather vigorously criticizing the President, one of them pointed out that if they four were committed with the destiny and policy of their own denomination, they could not agree among themselves, not only in details of administration, but on some points of, what their fathers would have considered, basic theology.